-If a meeting is called off because there is not a quorum, the members who are present can vote to continue the meeting between five and fifteen days later.
-The agenda for the continued meeting will be the same as for the original meeting.
-There must be at least two days' notice of the continued meeting as stated in section 3.3 (Notice of Members' Meetings).
+If there is not a quorum at a time stated in the previous paragraph, the members who are present can vote to continue the meeting between five and fifteen days later.
+The agenda for the continued meeting will be the same as for the original meeting or the remaining part of the original meeting.
+There must be at least two days' notice of the continued meeting as stated in section 3.4 (Notice of Members' Meetings).
+If the members who are present do not vote to continue the meeting, the meeting is called off.